Cannabis Projects

 Little is known about clinician knowledge, beliefs, and clinical practices in cases involving cannabis-related AEs.
 Understanding clinician beliefs and behaviors related cannabis adverse events can inform future clinician education and training.
 It can also map opportunities for implementing clinical interventions that can prevent cannabis AE recurrence and severity by encouraging patients to quitting/decreasing their cannabis consumption or to adopt safer use behaviors.

-Accordingly, this project will conduct a needs assessment study exploring knowledge, beliefs, clinical practices, interest on intervening on cannabis AE and personal and institutional barriers for addressing cannabis AEs among health care providers in Washington State.
+Accordingly, this project conducted a needs assessment study exploring knowledge, beliefs, clinical practices, interest on intervening in cannabis AEs and personal and institutional barriers for addressing cannabis AEs among health care providers in Washington State.

 Funded by the Washington State Legislature through ESSB 5187 (2023) and by the Washington State Dedicated Cannabis Fund for research at the University of Washington.